yochaigal/cairn/cairn-srd.md

 The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.

 ### Classless
 A character's role or skills are not limited by a single class.
-Instead, the equipment they carry and their experiences defines their specialty.
+Instead, the equipment they carry and their experiences define their specialty.

 ### Death
 Characters may be powerful, but they are also vulnerable to harm in its many forms.
 Death is always around the corner, but it is never random or without warning.